 Technically, arachnoiditis is a chronic inflammation of the arachnoid layer of the meninges (the layers of tissue covering the spinal cord and the brain).
 When scar tissue is deposited over these layers, as often occurs after back surgery, it clumps together and compresses nerve roots, cutting off blood flow.
 This leads to damaged and malfunctioning nerves.
 The scar tissue also restricts cerebrospinal fluid flow in the subarachnoid space; thus nerve roots cannot get nutrients.
-Proper diagnosis is often difficult because signs of inflammation, such as redness or fever, are absent.
-Pain associated with arachnoiditis typically does not respond to pain medication or muscle relaxants.

 How does arachnoiditis develop?

 A number of circumstances can cause arachnoiditis, including:

 - Multiple punctures to the lumbar

 - Amphotericin B (an antifungal) and methotrexate (an antimetabolite)